Representation Learning for Online and Offline RL in Low-rank MDPs: Representation Learning in Online Setting

-Second, our bonus is using representation $\hat{\phi}_n$ that is being updated every episode, and our empirical covariance matrix $\hat\Sigma_n$ is also updated whenever we update $\hat\phi_n$, which means that standard elliptical potential based analysis (i.e., analysis used in linear bandits/MDPs with known features) cannot work here as our feature changes every episode.
-Instead, in our analysis, we have to keep tracking a potential function that is defined using the unknown ground truth representation $\phi^\star$, i.e., the elliptical potential $\| \phi^\star(s,a) \|^2_{\Sigma^{-1}_{\rho_n,\phi^\star} }$, where and $\rho_n$ is the marginal state-action distribution of $\Dcal_n$ at an iteration $n$, i.e., $\rho_n(s,a) = \sum_{i=0}^{n-1} d^{\pi_i}_{P^\star}(s) U(a) / n$.
+\emph{Second}, our bonus is using representation $\hat{\phi}_n$ that is being updated every episode, and our empirical covariance matrix $\hat\Sigma_n$ is also updated whenever we update $\hat\phi_n$, which means that standard elliptical potential based analysis (i.e., analysis used in linear bandits/MDPs with known features) cannot work here as our feature changes every episode.
+Instead, in our analysis, we have to keep tracking a potential function that is defined using the unknown ground truth representation $\phi^\star$, i.e., the elliptical potential $\| \phi^\star(s,a) \|^2_{\Sigma^{-1}_{\rho_n,\phi^\star} }$, where and $\rho_n(s,a) = \sum_{i=0}^{n-1} d^{\pi_i}_{P^\star}(s,a) / n$.
 Since this potential function uses the fixed representation $\phi^\star$, we can apply the standard elliptical potential argument to track the progress that our algorithm makes during learning.
 Below we illustrate the procedure of linking the bonus under $\hat{\phi}_n$ to the potential function $\| \phi^\star(s,a) \|^2_{\Sigma^{-1}_{\rho_n,\phi^\star} }$ defined with respect to the true feature $\phi^\star$.
+Note that this potential function is only used in analysis.